raulsperoni/stanford-taggers-tools/README.md

 git clone
 docker-compose up
 ```

-## What is this

-We developed these tools as a side project for our grade thesis.
-The aim was to interact more easily with both Staford NER and Stanford POS taggers.
-We were also interested in training our own spanish model for Tweets, and for that we had to build a tool for the anotation of a new Corpus.
-This is not a finished project, we encourage you to use and modify it under your own responsability.

 ### Tweet downloader
 It downloads tweets using Twitter API, you can set credentials in libs/config.py and search criteria using ENV variables.
 Tweets are stored in a Mongo database also in a Docker container.